-The drastic change from the traditional schooling model to the current remote learning model has meant that many of our children have struggled to maintain the necessary learning pace at home due to inadequate resources, inability of teachers to enforce proper accountability, an erosion of basic academic skills without a means to intervene, and an overall demotivation and curbing of educational aspirations due to stress and uncertainty in the learning environment
+The drastic change from the traditional schooling model to the current remote learning model has meant that many of our children have struggled to maintain the necessary learning pace at home due to inadequate resources, inability of teachers to enforce proper accountability, an erosion of basic academic skills without a means to intervene, and an overall demotivation and curbing of educational aspirations due to stress and uncertainty in the learning environment.

 But all is not loss as leading researchers in the field of education have demonstrated that these learning losses are not inevitable if schools put the necessary resources into individualizing and personalizing instruction in future school years.

-Middle School Student-Artist and Athlete Academic Support Program
+Student-Artist and Athlete Academic Support Program

 Utilizing the flexibility that we have as a private school and to meet our mission of developing our student-artists and athletes for future long-term success, we are implementing a middle school academic program that is designed to meet each individual student’s learning needs and that is committed to addressing any learning deficiencies and losses that have formed during the COVID-19 era.

-The structure of our middle school program is modeled after the highly successful Student-Athlete Academic Support Departments (“SAAS”) that are implemented at all of the top universities.
+The structure of our upper school program is modeled after the highly successful Student-Athlete Academic Support Departments (“SAAS”) that are implemented at all of the top universities.
 These integral departments have proven records of success in meeting each student-athletes individual learning needs by building a comprehensive multi-level support system of monitoring, tutoring and teaching resources, and real time intervention to address student deficiencies before they become uncorrectable.

-To facilitate a completely personalized curriculum, all of our middle school students have a core curriculum that is built on our accredited and NCAA-approved blended hybrid education platform.
+To facilitate a completely personalized curriculum, all of our upper school students have a core curriculum that is built on our accredited and NCAA-approved iDNA education platform.
 This personalized platform blends virtual classrooms, with a paced and monitored learning schedule, two times a week in person lectures with our professors in each of the core classes, and continual academic support through our SAAS department (see below).
 In these lectures our professors teach key concepts, foundational material, and lessons involving hands-on real world application to reinforce the weeks lessons.